 2. Legislation administered by the APVMA

-This Act establishes the APVMA as an independent statutory authority of the Commonwealth responsible for the regulation and control of agvet chemicals in Australia up to the point of retail sale.
+This Act establishes the Australian Pesticides and Veterinary Medicines Authority (APVMA) as an independent statutory authority of the Commonwealth responsible for the regulation and control of agricultural and veterinary chemicals in Australia up to the point of retail sale.
 This Act contains all the internal details of the establishment of and the functions and powers of the APVMA.
-It also contains provisions controlling the import and export of chemicals.
+It also contains provisions controlling the import and export of chemicals and enforcement and inspectors.

 This Act sets up a scheme under which the Agvet Code of the participating territories is to operate in appropriate circumstances as if that code, together with the Agvet Code of each state, constituted a single national Agvet Code applying throughout Australia.
 Taken together they are referred to as the Agvet Codes.
 The Agvet Code of each state binds the Crown in right of the Commonwealth, of the Australian Capital Territory and of Norfolk Island.

 While the Agvet Codes apply in the states and the Northern Territory as the law of those jurisdictions, the applied laws are partly federalised.
 That is, for most practical purposes they have the general characteristics of Commonwealth rather than state laws.
 In particular, this federalisation allows the Commonwealth’s Acts Interpretation Act 1901 to apply for the purposes of interpreting the Agvet Codes so there is a uniform interpretative regime.
-The Commonwealth’s administrative law package applies, allowing exclusive rights of review of APVMA decisions taken under the Agvet Codes as though the decisions were made under Commonwealth laws.
+The Commonwealth’s administrative law framework also applies to decisions made under the Agvet Codes, allowing exclusive rights of review of APVMA decisions taken under the Agvet Codes as though the decisions were made under Commonwealth laws.
 The Commonwealth Director of Public Prosecutions is empowered to prosecute for any offences against the legislation even though such offences are offences against the laws of the states or territories concerned.

-This Act contains the Agvet Code as a schedule to it.
-The Agvet Code, among other things, contains the detailed provisions allowing the APVMA to evaluate, approve or register and review active constituents and agricultural and veterinary chemical products (and their associated labels); and to issue permits and to license the manufacture of chemical products.
-It also contains provisions for controls to regulate the supply of chemical products; and provisions ensuring compliance with, and for the enforcement of, the code.
+This Act contains the Agvet Code as a schedule.
+The Agvet Code, among other things, contains the detailed provisions allowing the APVMA to evaluate, approve or register and review active constituents and agricultural and veterinary chemical products (and their associated labels), and to issue permits and license the manufacture of chemical products.
+It also contains provisions for controls to regulate the supply of chemical products, and provisions ensuring compliance with, and for the enforcement of, the Agvet Code.

 This Act contains measures that allow for the assessment and collection of levies in regard to agricultural and veterinary products registered for use in Australia.